PawelSzoltysek93/PawelSzoltysek93/README.md

-# Hi there! 👋 I'm a Web Development Student
+# Hi there! 👋 My name is Pawel, I'm a Web Development Student

 🚀 Aspiring Frontend Developer with a passion for building beautiful and functional websites.